 Start boosting your sales

 After signing up your eBay account, there is nothing in your way to stop you from growing your business on eBay.
 You can find out about great tips and tricks to get the most out of your eBay listings in our official guide for selling on eBay in 2021.

-If you feel that simple listings are not enough for your growing business, you can consider opening an eBay shop as a central shopping destination for all your items.
-And don’t worry about handling all your eBay orders, our cloud-based business management software can do it all for you, with integrations to eBay and a number of other channels and marketplaces.
+If you feel that simple listings aren’t enough for your growing business, you can consider opening one or more eBay shops as a central shopping destination for all your items.
+And don’t worry about handling all your eBay orders, order processing software can help manage these in one place with a simple fulfilment operation that provides automation and up-to-date order status updates.